I recognize that I have been putting way more writing than art up lately. Perhaps my blog name was not well-thought-out. Oops.

 “I see a common thread through our evidence,” Seradar said as he leaned over his desk, now piled with mountains of notes and reference material.
 His long ears spilled across the parchment in front of him as he scanned the information.
 “Throughout the past five centuries, there are scattered – but generally consistent – reports of travellers stumbling upon a secluded empire of peace and prosperity northward of here.”

 Hagan paced across the rug, tugging at his neatly coiffed beard.
-“Meaning the same area where Draconia was located,” he said.
+“Meaning the same area where Draconia was located."

 “Right,” Seradar said.
 “Many of these reports mention that the Neopets in this land are fair to look upon and their kingdom is like a paradise, but they do not welcome strangers kindly.
 Their military is large and their magical skills great, and any non-native found within their borders is promptly escorted out.”
 He looked up at the king.
 “They are warned – some say threatened – not to ever speak of what they have seen.”